We're starting to, I don't want to hear no complaints.

 I don't recall such a conversation.

-Others pledged to tell the truth, but hid behind the fifth amendment.
+Others pledged to tell the truth, but hid behind the Fifth Amendment.

-High on the list was Virginia Hill.
+High on the list was Virginia Hill, known for dating racketeers like Bugsy Sega.

 Do you think you would like to tell the committee the story of your life as it involves your financial affairs?